 The superiority of technical skills.

-When I started as a manager at a car company, I looked through all the company training catalogs and asked my boss what I needed to learn.
+When I started as a manager in an auto company, I looked at all the company training catalogs and asked my boss what I needed to learn.
 It appeared that training in compliance, customer experience design, presentation and leadership skills were necessary for career advancement.
 I realized that my colleagues had attended identical courses.
 As a result, I decided that these courses would be useful and effective for my career.

-Consequently, I thought learning general skills was better than training technical skills.
-As the HR department saw this as the skills they were looking for, their training portfolio also included general courses rather than technical training for employees like me.
+Consequently, I thought that learning general skills was better than training technical skills.
+Moreover, since that was what the HR department saw as the skills in demand, their training portfolio included general courses rather than technical training for employees like me.

-To be clear, the steepest learning curve I experienced was when we inspected a panel van on a lift to look for spot welds to find out how the competition designed this van.
-That was useful because I actually learned something practical about cars and engineering.
+To be clear, the steepest learning curve I experienced was when we inspected a panel van on a cherry picker to look for spot welds to find out how the competition designed this van.
+That was useful because I actually learned something practical about cars and technology.

-Everyone wants to make a meaningful contribution and receive a good salary.
+Everyone wants to make a meaningful contribution and earn a good salary.
 But what does it take to make a valuable contribution?

 In the automotive industry, it's frighteningly simple: technical skills are required to contribute to value-adding processes such as vehicle development, production and sales.
 The more relevant an employee's skills are to getting a car on the road, the more valuable and respected they become.
 Therefore, the order of skill needs in the automotive industry should be as follows: Technical skills come first, followed by general skills.

-Every employee needs to understand what the employer needs most.
-Superior technical skills are fundamental to the financial sustainability of any automotive business.
+Each employee needs to understand what the employer needs most.
+Superior technical skills are fundamental to the financial sustainability of any automotive company.
 Therefore, technical skills training is always mandatory.
 General skills training can only be seen as an optional extra.

-The technical core of the car industry is being ripped out and a new technical core is being implanted.
+The technical core of the automotive industry is being torn out and a new technical core is being implanted.

-This conversion puts the training of technical knowledge and skills under a magnifying glass: the problem becomes even more visible and the heat increases at the same time.
+This restructuring puts the training of technical knowledge and skills under a magnifying glass: the problem becomes even more visible and the heat increases at the same time.

-The electrification and digitalization of the car are rapidly changing all core processes.
-In addition, the demand for employees with technological skills in the areas of artificial intelligence, software and battery technology is very high.
+The electrification and digitalization of the car is rapidly changing all core processes, and the demand for employees with technological skills in artificial intelligence, software and battery technology is very high.

-I saw with my own eyes how the training of employees in the car manufacturers’ offices in technical skills was the lowest priority.
+I saw with my own eyes how the training of employees in the offices of car manufacturers in technical skills was the lowest priority.
 And could hardly believe it.
-As I advanced my career beyond the day-to-day operations, I couldn’t get my hands on any quality technical training related to my employer’s core processes.
+As I advanced my career beyond day-to-day operations, I couldn't get my hands on any quality technical training related to my employer's core processes.
 I realized that in this environment, my value as an employee was diminishing.

 So I threw in the towel.